Skip to main content

 An employer can be any individual, business, governmental agency, or association with at least 15 employees during the work week.

-An employee survivor includes anyone employed by the workplace, a member of the board of directors, a public officer, a volunteer, an independent contractor, or anyone who performs services at the business for the employer.
+An employee survivor includes anyone employed by the workplace, a member of the board of directors, a public officer, a volunteer, an independent contractor, A person hired to do a specific job and whose work is not supervised or anyone who performs services at the business for the employer.

 How can a Workplace Protection Restraining Order help an employee survivor?